ORTools4MTEX/ORTools/README.md

 ### [Example 6](./ORTools_example6.m)
 #### Two-stage parent grain reconstruction in a TWIP-TRIP steel
 This example is of a 10% cold-rolled twinning and transformation induced plasticity (TWIP-TRIP) steel microstructure with a two-step martensitic transformation in which ε martensite formed from γ austenite, and α' martensite formed from ε martensite.
-Here we use ORTools and the MTEX parent grain reconstruction functionalities to reconstruct both parent microstructures in a single workflow.
-Towards the end, we demonstrate that variant analysis can be conducted on both transformations.
+ORTools and the MTEX parent grain reconstruction functionalities are used to reconstruct both parent microstructures in a single workflow.
+Towards the end, it is demonstrated that variant analysis can be conducted on both transformations.

 *EBSD map courtesy: Pramanik et al. https://doi.org/10.1016/j.msea.2018.06.024*